 Well, you don't need to worry!

-Thus, rather than asking how to set up social media budget or how much should I spend on social media budget, figure out how to continue with the budget you’ve already set, and plan to spend it well without wasting money on ineffective practices.
+Thus, rather than asking how to set up social media marketing budget or how much should I spend on social media advertising, figure out how to continue with the budget you’ve already set, and plan to spend it well without wasting money on ineffective practices.

 2. Is it necessary to define your target audience?